balamanoharb/balamanoharb.github.io/_posts/2023-10-11-history-of-javascript.md

 ---
-title: "A Short History Of JavaScript"
+layout: post
-date: "2019-01-14T08:28:52.112Z"
+title:  History of JavaScript - summary
-category: "tech"
+date:  2023-10-11 07:00:00 +0530
-tags:
+permalink: history-of-javascript
-  - javascript
+tags: javascript
 ---

 JavaScript was created by <a href="https://en.wikipedia.org/wiki/Brendan_Eich" target="_blank" rel="nofollow noopener"> Brendan Eich </a> in 1995 in a span of 10 days.
-JavaScript has become one of the world’s most popular programming language from being one of the most misunderstood languages.
-This series of articles will give a sense of why Javascript is the way it is.
+It is one of the most: used, loved, hated, mis-understood programming language.

 > The World's most misunderstood programming language has become the world's most popular programming language.
 > -- Douglas Crockford